poets-ai/elegy/docs/guides/module-system.md

 Keras users might complain that if we do things this way we loose the ability to do shape inference, but don't worry, we will fix that latter.

-Fow now it is important to notice that here we use our first hook: `get_parameter`.
+Fow now it is important to notice that here we use our first hook: `add_parameter`.

 ### Elegy Hooks
 Hooks are a way in which we can manage state while preserving functional purity (in the end).